 Table 1 Five Year Comparison of Total Cost of Sourcing in China and Australia from 2010 to 2015

 How has the Prediction Faired?

 Over the past 10 years since 2010 costs have grown as the model predicted.
-That Chinese welder now earns around ¥5000 per month and the currency rise means that corresponds to more than $US700 or six times more than 2010.
+That Chinese welder now earns around ¥5000 per month and the currency rise means that it corresponds to more than $US700 or six times more than 2010.
 As well, the cost of industrial land on the east coast of China is often twice the cost of equivalent land in the US or Europe and energy costs have risen dramatically as well.
 Wages and land are cheaper in inland China, but China’s inefficient logistics infrastructure means the cost of getting the goods to the coast often outweighs any savings.

-On top of this, the Chinese worker, is on average, 50% less productive than their western equivalent.
+On top of this, the Chinese worker is on average, 50% less productive than their western equivalent.
 When total costs are considered the competitive advantage for many products have disappeared.
-This is particularly the case for bulky products with relatively low value added.
-For example, structural steel, plastics moldings and sheet metal enclosures are now often more expensive sourced from China.
+This is particularly the case for bulky products with relatively low value-added.
+For example, structural steel, plastics moldings, and sheet metal enclosures are now often more expensive sourced from China.

 Ref: Ian Colotla, Yvonne Zhou, Victor Du, John Wong, Jeff Walters, Justin Rose, and Lars Maecker, “China’s Next Leap in Manufacturing”, Boston Consulting Group, 13 December 2018

 It’s Not Just About Cost and It is Not Just China